Polyanyanwu/graces-buffet-pp4/README.md

 - Booking Status - Could change the description of the booking status.
 The booking status are all fixed and critical to the overall functioning of the application.
 The superuser could alter their descriptions.
 - Dining Tables - add or remove dining tables with their seating capacity.
 When new tables/seats are acquired the superuser will add or remove them from the admin panel.
 - Home Messages - maintain the text for the Terms of Use and Privacy Policy.
 Its not expected to change often.
-- Contacts - to review or delete contact us messages sent by customers
+- Contacts - to review or delete contact us messages sent by customers.

 The above could all be placed under the administrator in the main application but for lack of enough time to do so.
 These are features that could be added to the user interface in future.